Installation#

 password: "password"

-The JMX monitor will use these credentials to authenticate against the JMX endpoint of each cluster and collect metrics like running queries, queued queries, and worker nodes information.
+The credentials must be consistent across all backend clusters and have read rights on system_information.
+The JMX monitor uses these credentials to authenticate against the JMX endpoint of each cluster and collect metrics like running queries, queued queries, and worker nodes information.

 UI_API#

-This pulls cluster information from the ui/api/stats REST endpoint.
-This is supported for legacy reasons and may be deprecated in the future.
-It is only supported for backend clusters with web-ui.authentication.type=FORM.
+This method pulls cluster information from the ui/api/stats REST endpoint.
+Starburst supports this method for legacy reasons, and it may be deprecated in the future.
+It only works with backend clusters using web-ui.authentication.type=FORM.
 Set a username and password using backendState as with the JDBC option.

 NOOP#